Divyank004/hello-world/README.md

 # hello-world
 print hello world
-This project is just to check github repo
+This project is just to check github repo and master updated